milcs40/DataMiningProjects_FCUL/README.md

 # Data Mining Projects @FCUL
 Group projects for the Data Mining Course @FCUL.
-Consist of three parts: Pattern Mining; Clustering; Classification and Regression.
+Consist of three parts:
+- Pattern Mining
+- Clustering
+- Classification and Regression.

 ## Project 1 - Pattern Mining
 In this project we had to use Python 3, Jupyter Notebook and MLxtend.
 When using MLxtend, frequent patterns can either be discovered using Apriori and FP-Growth.